Chapter 29

 Using LazyHGrid to Create Horizontal Grids

-takes in a parameter named rows
+takes a parameter named rows

 instead of columns